 Social Security Disability claims attorneys serving Baltimore and beyond

 When you are unable to work to earn an income due to a disease or catastrophic injury, if you have sufficient work history, and your illness will persist for a year or more you may qualify for Social Security Disability.
 Applying for benefits can be a challenging process, made more difficult by the staggeringly low rate of approval for initial applications.

-At the law firm of Plaxen & Adler, P.A., our experienced Maryland Social Security Disability attorneys know what it takes to file a claim for benefits that can increase your chances of getting approved.
+At the law firm of Plaxen Adler Muncy, P.A., our experienced Maryland Social Security Disability attorneys know what it takes to file a claim for benefits that can increase your chances of getting approved.
 If you need representation during Reconsideration, or an appeal, we know how to gather the right evidence in order to build a compelling case on your behalf.